OmniSharp/omnisharp-vim/README.md

 ##Installation

 Install [Python 2.7.3] (http://www.python.org/download/releases/2.7.3/).
-If you installed Vim using the windows installer, you will need to install the x86 version of Python.
+If you installed Vim using the windows installer, you will need to install the x86 (32 bit!) version of Python.

 Verify that Python is working inside Vim with :python print "hi".